Analysis

 Scenario Percent Excess Total Excess Annual Opportunity Cost

-Conservative 25% $1.12 trillion ~$44 billion
+Conservative 25% $1.13 trillion ~$44 billion

-Moderate 40% $1.79 trillion ~$70 billion
+Moderate 40% $1.80 trillion ~$70 billion

-Aggressive 50% $2.24 trillion ~$88 billion
+Aggressive 50% $2.25 trillion ~$88 billion

-Even under the most conservative assumptions, American households are collectively forgoing roughly $44 billion per year in interest by keeping excess cash in checking accounts rather than high-yield savings accounts.
+Even under the most conservative assumptions, American households are collectively forgoing roughly $44 billion per year in interest by keeping excess cash in checking rather than high-yield savings.
+Under moderate assumptions, the figure rises to $70 billion per year — roughly $520 per household, on average.
+That's money lost not to fraud or bad luck, but to cash sitting in the wrong type of account.

 The Individual Picture: What This Means for You

-The math is straightforward.
-For every dollar you keep in a checking account beyond what you need, you're earning 0.07% instead of 4%.
-That's a difference of roughly 4 cents per dollar per year.
+Aggregate numbers are striking, but what matters is the household level.
+The math is straightforward: for every dollar you keep in checking beyond what you need, you earn 0.07% instead of 4% — a difference of roughly 4 cents per dollar per year.
 Applied to thousands of dollars over many years, it becomes significant.

 Excess Amount Annual Opportunity Cost